RelevanceMethodology to analyse the relevance of sustainability priorities

 The analysis took into account the inside-out and outside-in perspective on the company and industry level.

-At international & supply chain level: Analysis of environmental hotspots
+At international & supply chain level: Analysis of biodiversity hotspots